IRNAS/ServalRuggedBatteryPack/README.md

 Serval Rugged Battery Pack is designed to be the universal battery supply system for wireless equipment in any situation.
 Let that be a rescue operation in New Zealand, every-day deployment in Africa or a remote location in Europe, all sharing the same lack of electrical power for communication equipment.
 Together with [Serval project](http://www.servalproject.org/)  we are creating an universal power solution for [Serval Mesh extender](http://developer.servalproject.org/dokuwiki/doku.php?id=content:meshextender:main_page)  and general use in community wireless networks.

 ## Early prototpe
-Designed to house 2pcs LiFePO4 12Ah batteries and control electronics.
-Implements most of the described features, however supports only up to 1A charging current, making the usage of such a system rather limited.
+Designed to house 2pcs LiFePO4 12Ah batteries and control electronics, developed in collaboration with [eCat](http://www.ecat.si/).
+It implements most of the described features, however supports only up to 1A charging current, making the usage of such a system with high capacity rather limited.
 Improvements are on the way.

 Assembly parts: